Atlassian Logo

 The figure aspires upward, conveying the developer’s ambitions.
 The idea of leadership is embodied in the constant acquisition of new products and their integration into the package offering.
 Gradually, the company has fewer and fewer competitors, and, according to the plan, only it will remain at the top.

 Two large blocks convey the weight and complexity of the task.
-It involves two sides working together: IT workers and Atlassian, which acts as a support.
+It involves two sides working together: IT workers and Atlassian, which provides support.

 The name consists of two parts: “Atlas” refers to the Greek mythological hero, and “ian” is a suffix indicating belonging.
 By choosing this name, the company shows that it belongs to the Titans of Atlas.
 The name serves as another way to emphasize the strength of support provided to programmers.